rvolosatovs/nixelium/README.md

 ### Access

-There are two users defined relevant for deployment:
-- `ops` - is used for administrative tasks, as well as debugging, restarting services, checking the logs etc.
-- `deploy` is used for deployment
+`deploy` user is used for deployment.

 ## Deployment